-- The Joint Committee on Workload and Compensation (CWC) shall be composed of nine voting members serving three year terms (eventually, but not initially, to be staggered three year terms).
-The Academic Staff Committee (ASC) shall appoint three Academic Staff representatives.
-The University Staff Committee (USC) shall appoint three University Staff representatives.
-The University Committee (UC) shall appoint three tenured faculty representatives: one from the College of Professional Studies, one from the College of Liberal Arts and Sciences, and one at-large, subject to the condition that at least one of the three members shall also be a member of the Graduate Faculty.
-In addition, the Director of Institutional Research and one representative each from the ASC, the USC, and the UC shall serve as ex officio (non-voting) members of the CWC.
-These additional members shall each serve one year terms, or be re-appointed annually for the duration of their service on the ASC, USC or UC. - 2.
-The chair of the CWC shall attend a meeting of the ASC, USC, and the UC at least once per semester to update them and report on plans and progress. - 3.
+- 1. The Joint Committee on Workload and Compensation (CWC) shall be composed of six members serving three year terms (eventually, but not initially, to be staggered three year terms).
+The Academic Staff Committee (ASC) shall appoint three Academic Staff representatives, and the University Committee shall appoint three tenured faculty representatives: one from the College of Professional Studies, one from the College of Liberal Arts and Sciences, and one at-large, subject to the condition that at least one of the three members shall also be a member of the Graduate Faculty.
+In addition, the Director of Institutional Research, one representative from the ASC and one from the UC shall serve as ex officio (nonvoting) members of the CWC. - 2.
+The chair of said committee shall attend a meeting of the UC and the ASC at least once per semester to update them and report on plans and progress. - 3.
 The CWC is charged with both reporting and action responsibilities: - a.
-The committee is charged with: - i. identifying the various existing and potential components of workload and forms of compensation for the Academic Staff, University Staff, and Faculty - ii. identifying areas of concern and stress among said personnel relating to workload and compensation, and - iii. formulating options for remedying perceived workload and compensation shortcomings, dysfunctional procedures, or inequities on this campus.
+In light of prevailing fiscal conditions, the committee is charged with: - i. identifying the various existing and potential components of workload and forms of compensation for faculty and academic staff, - ii. identifying areas of concern and stress among said personnel relating to workload and compensation, and - iii. formulating options for remedying perceived workload and compensation shortcomings, dysfunctional procedures, or inequities on this campus.

-Rather than creating formal reports, the committee is asked to simply advise the UC, the USC, and the ASC on an ongoing basis (per item 2, above).
+Rather than creating formal reports, the committee is asked to simply advise the UC and the ASC on an ongoing basis (per item 2, above).

 b.
-On an ongoing basis, and at least once per semester, the committee is asked to present Resolutions (relating to 3a) to the Academic Staff Committee, University Staff Committee, and Faculty Senate for action.
+On an ongoing basis, and at least once per semester, the committee is asked to present Resolutions (relating to 3a) to the Academic Staff Committee and Faculty Senate for action.

-UWGB Faculty Senate Approved 12 October 2011 Academic Staff Committee Approved 15 September 2011 REVISED Faculty Senate Approved 22 October 2014; Academic Staff Approved 20 January 2015
+UWGB Faculty Senate Approved 12 October 2011 Academic Staff Committee Approved 15 September 2011